angelcuenca/Parser/README.md

 # Parser
-Parser analysis using RSS files
+Parser analysis using RSS structure.
-Done with C++
+Lexical and semantic analysis.